ftclausen/Resume/resume.md

 * **Application Administration** - Supporting, primarily Java, web applications with regard to provisioning, performance tuning and troubleshooting.
 * **Infrastructure Code** - A combination of configuration management and tool development in various scripting languages to support automated infrastructure and application management.
 * **Systems Administration and Networking** - Managing, in as automated a way as possible, Linux and Unix systems with regard to installation, ongoing maintenance and troubleshooting.
 My Cisco studies have given me an understanding of networking theories and basic router and switch configuration.
 This allows me to see the greater context in which the systems and applications reside.

+Spoken languages

+* English - Native
+* Dutch - Fluent

 ## Proficiency Details